Your Guide for Master's in Communication Graduate Programs for 2023

 How Many Courses and Credits Make Up a Typical Master's in Communication?

 In the USA, degrees are comprised of courses.
-Not all courses are equal - the amount of time taken to complete just one course determines how many credit hours (and therefore credits) will determine that it is complete.
+Not all courses are equal - the time taken to complete just one course determines how many credit hours (and therefore credits) will decide that it is complete.

 Typically, in an undergraduate degree, courses tend to be 1-2 credits.
 For a master's degree, it is 3-4 credits.
-This is because a course at master's level has more work, more assessment, and more contact hours.
-One academic year will usually comprise anything up to 30 credit hours for both bachelor's and master's degrees.
+This is because a course at master's level has more work, assessment, and contact hours.
+One academic year will usually comprise up to 30 credit hours for bachelor's and master's degrees.
 Therefore, your master's will be 30-64 credit hours.

-Important to note that cost of tuition is based on a per credit bases.
+It is important to note that the cost of tuition is based on a per-credit basis.
 It will also determine how much you might get in grants, bursaries, and scholarships.

 You must pass enough classes and attain the minimum number of credits to complete your master's degree in communication and graduate.